sharovik/toggl-to-jira/README.md

 ## Requirements
 As each application, my app also requires some things to be done, before the execution.
 1. You must have an account in Jira, so you can create the Jira auth token.
-[Click here to see how.](documentation/create-jira-auth-token.md)
+[Click here to see how to generate a token.](documentation/create-jira-auth-token.md)
 2. Create the toggl.track API token.
-[Click here to see how.](documentation/create-toggl-api-token.md)
+[Click here to see how to create a token.](documentation/create-toggl-api-token.md)
 3. You should have installed the sqlite on your system.
     You can use this command for ubuntu
     ```